Allan Adair: Second World War

-From December 1945, three months after the surrender of Japan, until November 1946 Adair served as GOC of the Greek 13th Infantry Division, during the Civil War, and receiving promotion to major general on 25 July 1946, with seniority from 12 November 1944.
+From December 1945, three months after the surrender of Japan, until November 1946 Adair served as GOC of the 13th Infantry Division, during the Greek Civil War and receiving promotion to major-general on 25 July 1946, with seniority from 12 November 1944.
 He finally retired from active service on 11 March 1947, but remained in the Regular Army Reserve of Officers until reaching the mandatory retirement age on 3 November 1957, his 60th birthday.

 Later life

 Adair was appointed Exon in the Yeomen of the Guard, the ceremonial bodyguards to the monarch, on 21 November 1947, receiving promotion to Ensign on 30 June 1950 and then to Lieutenant on 31 August 1951, before finally retiring on 14 November 1967.

 He served as a Governor of Harrow School from 1947 until 1952, was Colonel of the Grenadier Guards from 1961 to 1974, and a Deputy Grand Master of the United Grand Lodge of Freemasons from 1969 to 1976.

 He also served as Deputy Lieutenant for County Antrim, and as a Justice of the Peace for the county of Suffolk.